IsahH98/Programming-Projects/BMI_Calculator/README.md

 ## Welcome to the BMI Calculator.

-Certainly!
 Here are the instructions for using the provided code and converting it into a desktop application using PyInstaller:

 Instructions for Using the BMI Calculator Code:
 1. Make sure you have the required dependencies installed: `tkinter`, `PIL`, `webbrowser`, `messagebox`, and `openpyxl`.
 You can install them using the `pip` package manager.